Javier Ortega Smith: Biography

 In June 2016 he took part in a propaganda stunt along with other Vox members in Gibraltar, spreading a Spanish flag in the British overseas territory.
-To avoid being arrested he fled swimming away from the Rock.
+To avoid being arrested, he fled by swimming away from the Rock.
 Tasked with managing the judicial strategy of Vox, he played a role in the popular accusation exerted by Vox in the judicial proceedings at the High Court of Justice of Catalonia, the Audiencia Nacional and the Supreme Court against Catalan separatist leaders facing criminal charges, including the televised oral trial.

 After the 2018 Andalusian regional election, he was the national delegate of the party signing the accord with the People's Party for the composition of the Board of the Parliament of Andalusia that ultimately gained Vox a seat in it, thereby rapidly frustrating the attempt to establish a cordon sanitaire around the far right party by the rest of parliamentary forces.

 Ortega Smith, who ran second in the Vox list in Madrid for the Congress of Deputies vis-à-vis the 28 April 2019 general election, was elected member of the 13th term of the Congress of Deputies.
-He also ran first in the Vox list in the 26 May 2019 Madrid municipal election, and became municipal councillor.
+He also ran first in the Vox list in the 26 May 2019 Madrid municipal election, and became a municipal councillor.

-In October 2019 Ortega Smith accused Las Trece Rosas (thirteen young female members of the Unified Socialist Youth executed by a Francoist firing squad shortly after the end of the Spanish Civil War), of having been "torturers", "murderers" and "rapists" providing no evidence of it.
+In October 2019 Ortega Smith accused Las Trece Rosas (thirteen young female members of the Unified Socialist Youth executed by a Francoist firing squad shortly after the end of the Spanish Civil War), of having been "torturers", "murderers" and "rapists" despite providing no evidence for this.
 Not even the Francoist regime itself accused them of any such crimes, having sentenced them to death merely on the basis of the generic "adhesion to the rebellion".

 On 10 March 2020, during the ongoing coronavirus pandemic, Vox confirmed that Ortega Smith had tested positive for SARS-CoV-2.
 Ortega Smith, who had travelled to Lombardy in February, showed symptoms similar to those of the Coronavirus two days before during a party convention celebrated at Vistalegre attended by 9,000 party sympathizers, where he visibly hugged, shook hands and kissed plenty of people.
 On 7 March he had also reportedly greeted the 1,100 guests to a dinner in Jaén one by one.

-In October 2022 he was replaced as Secretary general for Ignacio Garriga, as a way of closing inner party crisis after Macarena Olona left the organisation.
+In October 2022 he was replaced as secretary-general by Ignacio Garriga, as a way of closing the inner party crisis after Macarena Olona left the organisation.